microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 ENVIRONMENT_NAME=<name of the Azure Machine environment that will be generated>
 ```

-Some additional parameters are required to enable the Inference deployment
+Some additional parameters are required to enable the inference deployment

 ``` .env
 ENDPOINT_NAME=<OPTIONAL, deploy the inference to an online inference endpoint>